-The main role of the Health and Disability Commissioner is to ensure that the rights of consumers are upheld.
-This includes making sure that complaints about health or disability services providers are taken care of fairly and efficiently.
-Anthony Hill, Health and Disability Commissioner, began his term in July 2010.
+The main role of the Health and Disability Commissioner is to ensure that rights of consumers are upheld.
+This includes making sure that complaints about health or disability service providers are taken care of fairly and efficiently.
+Morag McDowell, Health and Disability Commissioner, began her term in September 2020.

 Deputy Commissioner, Disability